 When Jesus was here on this planet in the first advent two thousand years ago, HE prophesied of a coming restitution of all things to this earth.

-(For this promise see the book of the Acts of the Apostles, chapter two, verse twenty-one: “Whom the heaven must receive until the times of restitution of all things, which God hath spoken by the mouth of all his holy prophets since the world began.”
+“Whom the heaven must receive until the times of restitution of all things, which God hath spoken by the mouth of all his holy prophets since the world began.”
 [Acts 3:21])

-Now, open your BIBLE to the Gospel according to Matthew chapter five, and we will read from there:
+Next open your BIBLE to the Gospel according to Matthew chapter five, and we will read from there:

 “And seeing the multitudes, he went up into a mountain: and when he was set, his disciples came unto him: